 Using Arduino IDE

 Either PlatformIO or Arduino IDE can be used to compile and upload the firmware.
 This example will use PlatformIO since we consider it the easiest method.
-If you wish to use Arduino IDE see Setting Up the Arduino Environment.
+If you wish to use Arduino IDE see Offical Arduino Getting Started Guide.

 PlatformIO is an open-source ecosystem for IoT development.